ddotta/cookbook-rpolars/README.md

 ### How to render the book locally

-If you want to render the book locally, follow these instructions:
+If you want to render the book locally, follow these instructions in your terminal:

 ```
 git clone https://github.com/ddotta/cookbook-rpolars.git (HTTPS)